deficollective/defiscan/src/content/protocols/chainlink-oracles.md

 ## Security Council

-The multisig in charge of the price feeds and aggregator contracts is a 4/9 multisig belonging to chronicle.
+The multisig in charge of the price feeds and aggregator contracts is a 4/9 multisig controlled by Chainlink.
 It does not meet our security council requirements.

 &nbsp;